Everything Happens at Night: Plot

-American Geoffrey Thompson and Englishman Ken Morgan are reporters from rival newspapers who are sent to a remote Swiss village to find Nobel Prize winner, Dr. Hugo Norden.
+American Geoffrey Thompson and Englishman Ken Morgan are reporters from rival newspapers who are sent to a remote Swiss village to find Nobel Prize winner Dr. Hugo Norden.
 Nodern escaped from a concentration camp and was reportedly killed but there are rumors he is living in the village.

-Both men arrive in the village and are forced to share a room together.
+Both men arrive in the village and are forced to share a room.
 They meet Louise, a young woman whom both men fall in love with.
 It turns out that Louise is Norden's daughter.

 Geoffrey intercepts Ken's cable to his paper and directs it to his own paper.
 The story upsets Louise, who was unaware they were reporters, and brings the Gestapo on a mission to kill Norden.
 Geoffrey and Ken team up to smuggle Louise and her father across the border to the safety of France.

 They are all about to sail to America.
 Ken arranges for Geoffrey to miss the boat, ensuring that he will have Louise to himself.